shourya01/time-series-forecasting-federation/.experiments/README.md

+## init_model_run.ipynb

+Tests out the ComStock dataloader, and different time-series forecasting models from data from the dataloader.
+Tests out the capability of the model in different data types.

+*NOTE:* A lot of files have local filepaths.
+Also, the dataset is stored locally on my machine.
+Thus it will be difficult to independently run the script by just cloning this repo.

 ## 1*.py

 These scripts are meant to run classical FL on a HPC.
 Uses ComStock dataset (downloaded remotely), multiple time-series forecasting models, and 2 GPUs.
 Here's the bash script used to generate the `.yaml` files and run the script (note that the script uses gRPC communication).